johannesn/johannesnolte30-gmail.com/README.md

 In this repository I want to share my solutions to the exercises provided by the book "Pragmatic Programmer" by Andrew Hunt and David Thomas.

 ##Exercise 13
-Goal of exercise 13 is to write a code generator for a given schema.
+Goal of exercise 13 is to write a code generator that creates a source file in a specific programming language for message defined by a given schema.
 The exercise defines the schema as follows:

 A line that starts with:
 * a `#` is followed by a comment